🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 The purpose of your homepage is to satisfy the informational needs of the broad range of visitors who will encounter it.
 Which means no tailored messages or offers.

 Homepages provide a bird's eye view of everything you offer.
-Instead of satisfying a single source of traffic or need, they have to satisfy multiple sources of traffic and needs.
+Instead of satisfying a single source of traffic or need, they have to satisfy multiple.

 For example, Gusto's homepage delivers a brief overview of everything Gusto offers, from payroll and hiring to time tools and health benefits.